DEAD GIRL RUNNING

 - I’ve got the scar of gunshot on my forehead.

 - I don’t remember an entire year of my life.

 - My name is Kellen Adams … and that’s half a lie.

 Girl running… from a year she can’t remember, from a husband she prays is dead, from homelessness and fear.
 Tough, capable Kellan Adams takes a job as assistant manager of a remote vacation resort on the North Pacific Coast.
 There, amid towering storms and lashing waves, she hopes to find sanctuary.
 But when she discovers a woman’s dead and mutilated body, she’s soon trying to keep her own secrets while investigating first one murder…then another.

 Now every guest and employee is a suspect.
-Every friendly face a mask.
-Every kind word a lie.
-Kellan’s driven to defend her job, her friends, and the place she’s come to call home.
+Every friendly face hides a mask.
+Every kind word sounds like a lie.
+Kellan is driven to defend her job, her friends, and the place she’s come to call home.
 Yet she wonders—with the scar of a gunshot on her forehead and an amnesia that leaves her unsure of her own past, could the killer be staring her in the face?

 "How long has it been since you've been outside?"

 Cecilia wet her lips, and the wind off the Atlantic Ocean blew them dry again.
 "Winter is hard in Maine.
 I couldn't leave the house then."